benizl/pymoku/doc/oscilloscope.rst

 The Oscilloscope instrument provides time-domain views of voltages.
 It contains a built-in Waveform Synthesiser/ Signal Generator that can control the Moku:Lab DAC outputs as well.

 In normal operation, the Oscilloscope shows the signal present on the two ADC inputs but it can be set to loop back the signals being synthesised.
 This loopback takes up a channel (only two signals in total may be viewed at once).
-Data is provided at the :any:`framerate` in the form of :any:`DataFrame` objects.
+Data is provided at the :any:`framerate` in the form of :any:`VoltsFrame` objects.
 These objects contain the channel data and the required metadata to interpret them.

 The Oscilloscope instrument also provides a facility for datalogging.
 The user should put the instrument in to Roll mode and turn the span down such that fewer than 10ksmps are being generated; then the datalogger may be enabled and all raw data points will be saved to the Moku:Lab's SD card.